maize-genetics/phg_v2/docs/README.md

 # Static Site Setup
-These instructions are deploying a local version of the static PHG website:
+These instructions are for deploying a local version of the static PHG website:

 ## Retrieve `mkdocs-material` from conda